RefactoringCombos/ArlosCommitNotation/Learning Path.md

 ```
 @ F Implement automatic log-off
 @ r Remove duplication in login module
-@ r Rename a bunch of stuff for clarity
+! r Several renames for clarity
 ```

 ## 5. Refactor to prepare code for behavior change

 > Make the change easy (warning: this may be hard), then make the easy change. -- Kent Beck

+The team makes the following behavior change:

+* **When** about to start a feature or bug fix,
+* **We used to** attempt to fit this behavior change to fit in to the current design.
+* **Now we**
-For each feature or bug fix, practice replacing "how can I get this behavior change to fit in to the current design?" with "what design would make it really easy to implement this feature in a natural way?" and "what small refactorings would it take to get from here to there?".
+  1. identify what design would make it really easy to implement this feature in a natural way, and
+  2. what small refactorings would get from here to there.

 You're looking for `! r`-style, single named refactorings.
 Commit histories will start to look like a series of refactorings followed by a deliberate behavior change.

 ### Example commit history